toast0001/pyEuler/README.md

 # pyEuler
-  A collect of project euler challenges fulfilled with Python
+  A collect of project euler challenges completed with Python